diogo-jorge-santos/replicating_portfolio/README.md

 -/stable_tools/replicating_fixed_time.py -> base class for replicating fixed time strategies;

--/test_tools/. -> scripts used to test some numba's features and to test some alternatives of the design choices made;
+-/test_tools/. -> scripts used to test some numba's features and to test some alternative design choices;

 -/option_class.py -> implementation of some methods using the base class to test some results from Yet Another Note on the Leland’s Option Hedging Strategy with Transaction Costs Valeri I. Zakamouline